soponpunth/AutoPass_DD2/README.md

 # Automatically click a replay button
 # Set to True to enable the feature
 auto_replay_map = False

+# Automatically build defenses from build sequence
+# defined in Combat file
+# Set to True to enable the feature
+auto_build = False

 # Beep sound duration in milliseconds
 sound_ms = 1500